 Although the point in time when we are able to modify all sorts of human features at will is far ahead in the future, it is never too early to start thinking about how the technology should be regulated and in what cases its use should be allowed or banned.
 Many scientists, including Doudna, seem to agree that germline editing — that is, DNA modifications that children will inherit, should be left out.
 At least for now.

 Who is developing CRISPR-Cas9 therapies?

 Since the first publications showcasing CRISPR-Cas9 as a gene editing tool back in 2012, a number of companies have been set up by the developers of the technology.
-In Switzerland, there is CRISPR Therapeutics, co-founded by Emmanuelle Charpentier.
-The company recently announced that the first clinical trial with CRISPR in Europe will start in 2018.
-Its target will be the blood disorder β-thalassemia, using an ex vivo approach where the hematopoietic stem cells of the patient are genetically engineered outside the body.
+Based in Switzerland and the US, there is CRISPR Therapeutics, co-founded by Emmanuelle Charpentier.
+Working in partnership with Vertex Pharmaceuticals, the company has already started a first clinical trial with CRISPR in Europe and the US — after the US FDA lifted a temporary hold — targeting the blood disorders β-thalassemia and sickle cell disease.
+The company is using an ex vivo approach where the hematopoietic stem cells of the patient are genetically engineered outside the body.

 Who owns the intellectual property of CRISPR tools?

 “The intellectual property in this space is pretty complex, to put it nicely,” says Rodger Novak, co-founder and previous CEO of CRISPR Therapeutics.
 “Everyone knows there are conflicting claims.”

 The team of Doudna and Charpentier at UC Berkeley filed a first patent application for CRISPR in May 2012, a few months before their paper was published.
 Zhang and the Broad Institute filed theirs in December that year, but they paid the US patent office to fast-track the review process.
 This resulted in Zhang’s patents being issued before there was a decision on his competitors’.